OOPMan/XBOFS.win/docs/binding_buide.md

 * The minimum value for a given axis is -32768

   * For the X-axis this corresponds to the left-most position of the thunmbstick
-  * For the Y-axis this corresponnds to the bottom-most position of the thumbstick
+  * For the Y-axis this corresponds to the bottom-most position of the thumbstick

 * The maximum value for a given axis is  32767

   * For the X-axis this corresponds to the right-most position of the thumbstick
-  * The the Y-axis this corresponds to the upper-most position of the thumbstick
+  * For the Y-axis this corresponds to the upper-most position of the thumbstick

 * The spinner controls on the inputs increment/decrement the value in steps of 8192

 ##### Notes on the Triggers and Bumpers section
 * The minimum trigger strength value is 0, which corresponds to the trigger being free
-* The maximum trigger streingth value is 255, which corresponds to the trigger beind held completely
+* The maximum trigger strength value is 255, which corresponds to the trigger being held completely
 * The spinner controls on the inputs increment/decrement the value in steps of 255

 ## Sample Configurations